intmus/intas19-20/_06-building-fluency-in-melodic-dictation/assignment-forum.md

 Remember to attend your sight singing lesson at the appointed time, bringing your Unit 6 materials as a paper print-out or on your laptop or tablet.

 Questions?
-Please ask them in the forum below.
+Please ask them on the Aural Skills Discord channel.